dfirebaugh/odc/README.md

 # odc

 I don't know what this is yet.
-I guess for now, it's a demonstration of drawing multiple 2D shapes in one draw call.
+For now, it's a library that acts as a simple 2D game engine with a multichannel oscillator synth.

+## Examples

+examples can be found here [odc-examples](https://github.com/dfirebaugh/odc-examples)

-## build
+## dependencies

 This project uses opengl and glfw